martinbean/martinbean.dev/_posts/2013-10-19-freelancing-two-years-on.md

 ---
 excerpt: An overview of my last two years as freelance web developer, and tips on freelancing in general.
-layout: post
-nav: blog
 title: Freelancing&#58; Two Years On
 ---
-<p class="lead">I was talking to a friend who is also a web developer, who earlier this year jumped into freelancing.
+I was talking to a friend who is also a web developer, who earlier this year jumped into freelancing.
 He mentioned he was going to write a blog post and asked if I had written about my experiences freelancing.
 I said I hadn’t and he suggested I should as he’d like to read it, so without further ado here it is for any one else who is interested too.</p>

 ## Leaving full-time employment
 I had worked as a web developer for various agencies in the region for a few years.